visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 In order to answer this we need a way of classifying tweets as pro-Leave or pro-Remain.
 Previous research has used various text-mining methods for determining political stance of tweets.
 In relation to Brexit, [one study](https://ieeexplore.ieee.org/document/7836698) has used a hashtag-based analysis to classify tweets as Leave/Remain, whilst [others](https://link.springer.com/article/10.1186/s40649-017-0042-6#Sec15) have used more sophisticated, but also more labour-intensive, machine learning methods based on a subset of tweets that have been pre-classified by humans manually.
 In our research, we used an approach that is somewhere in between these two methods.

 Firstly, since manually tagging tweets is very time and resource consuming, in order to create a tagged subset of tweets, we used an adapted hashtag-based analysis to identify Leave or Remain tweets.
 This involved creating a list of the most popular hashtags and manually classifying them as Leave, Remain or Neither.
 One of the drawbacks of hashtag-based analysis is that users sometimes will be writing about a hashtag without endorsing it.
 For example, the sentence "Theresa May said #leavemeansleave but what does that mean?" is very different to "People who want a second referendum don't get it - they lost, we're leaving the EU. #leavemeansleave".
 In order to avoid this problem, we only considered hashtags that were not part of a sentence and which, as is common in tweets, came at the end of the tweet.
-This s
+This still does not deal with other issues with hashtag-based analysis, such as people using them ironically, however it does avoid using